Lantern-lit luxury desert camp tents among the dunes of the Moroccan Sahara at dusk

 Agafay Desert, near Marrakech

-A trendy, boho-chic glamping experience that has become an Instagram sensation.
-Fifteen beautifully styled canvas tents with macrame, vintage rugs, and fairy lights surround a shared pool.
-Sunset yoga sessions, fire-dancing shows, and rooftop lounges create a vibrant social atmosphere.
-Perfect for the modern desert aesthete.
+A trendy, boho-chic glamping style that has become popular on social media.
+Expect beautifully styled canvas tents with macrame, vintage rugs, and fairy lights around a shared pool.
+Sunset yoga, fire-dancing shows, and lounge areas create a vibrant social atmosphere — perfect for the modern desert aesthete.

 Comfortable bedsPrivate bathroomShared poolYoga deckLounge barHot water+1 more